AdhamSalem21/RoboProject/README.md

 ## User Inputs
-- Coordinates of the robot.
+-Coordinates of the robot.
-- Coordinates of the target.
+-Coordinates of the target.
-- Number of obstacles.
+-Number of obstacles.
-- Decision to show distance and angle to target
+-Decision to show distance and angle to target

 ##Methodology